Varun-Nirala/ProjectCpp/scaleImage/README.md

 Usage
 -----
-	Use the provided scaleImage.exe inside bin\x32 or bin\x64 .
+	Use the provided scaleImage.exe inside x64.
 	exe file percentage algorithm

 	Relevant field are explained above in the description tag.